SJ1727/Tetris-PPO/README.md

 *This project is still under construction 🛠️*

+*As such features included in the readme may not be implemented fully yet*

 ## Overview
 An implementation of Tetris with graphics written in C++ using SDL3 with several modes, including Single Player, Local Multiplayer, Player vs AI.
 This project also includes a Python script to train your own Tetris playing AI models using [PPO](https://arxiv.org/abs/1707.06347).